cdkrot/Mechanics/README.md

 # Mechanics
-Mechanics Mod (Minecraft)
+A mechanical mod for Minecraft!
 * 1.7 update WIP

 ### Contibutors
 * cdkrot: main contibutor
-* T145: will not be committing to this repository as frequently, as he have primarily turned his attention to developing Magistics: http://www.minecraftforum.net/topic/2424249-/
+* T145: will not be committing to this repository as frequently, as he has primarily turned his attention to developing Magistics: http://www.minecraftforum.net/topic/2424249-/
-* :want to become a contibutor?
-Contact me(cdkrot)!
+* Want to become a contibutor?
+Contact me (cdkrot)!

 ## Latest News
 * 23 mar 14 fixed all texturing, includeing initialization (thanks kenzierocks!)
 Localization to do.